shueze/CLIM680-project/index.md

 <font face="Times New Roman" >
 By comparison, we can see that the PM10 level in July is generally higher than the level in January.
 While the maximum level in July is over 30ug/m3, the level remains below 20ug/m3 in January.
-Also, in July, the midwest region has the highest level, while in January,
+Also, in July, the midwest region has the highest level, while in January, high PM10 locate around midwest to southest region, and the west region's PM10 level is rather low.

 </font>